Arthritis of The Hand

 A doctor can diagnose arthritis of the hand by examining the hand and by taking x-rays.
 Most noteworthy, medications can treat symptoms, but cannot restore joint cartilage or reverse joint damage.
 The most common medications for arthritis are anti-inflammatories, which stop the body from producing chemicals that cause joint swelling and pain.

 Treatment options for arthritis of the hand and wrist include, splinting, injections, and surgery, and are determined based on:

-- Progression of arthritis
+- Progression of arthritis.

-- Type and number of joints are involved
+- Type and number of joints are involved.

-- Age and level of activity
+- Age and level of activity.

-- If the dominant or non-dominant hand is affected
+- If the dominant or non-dominant hand is affected.

-- Compliance with exercises and postsurgery protocol
+- Compliance with exercises and post-surgery protocol.

 Injections are usually combined with splinting of the affected joint.
 The splint helps support the affected joint to ease the stress placed on it from frequent use and activities.
 Splints are typically worn when the affected joints are in pain.
-They allow functional use of the hand when they are worn and do not restrict functional motion.
+Furthermore, they allow functional use of the hand when they are worn and do not restrict functional motion.
 A hand therapist can assist you in the proper splint and application.